TN 7 (07-18)

 A. Policy for EXR favorable medical decision

-The disability determination services (DDS) makes a determination regarding entitlement, prepares an SSA-833 (Cessation or Continuance of Disability or Blindness Determination and Transmittal – Title II) to document the determination on a Title II request for EXR and sends the folder and SSA-833 allowance to the field office (FO).
+The disability determination services (DDS) makes a determination regarding entitlement, prepares a Form SSA-833 (Cessation or Continuance of Disability or Blindness Determination and Transmittal – Title II) to document the determination on a Title II request for EXR and sends the folder and SSA-833 allowance to the FO.

-NOTE: In dual entitlement situations, if the prior record terminated for SGA on both records, each entitlement needs a separate DDS medical decision and a separate SSA-833.
+NOTE: In dual entitlement situations, if the prior record terminated for substantial gainful activity (SGA) on both records, each entitlement needs a separate DDS medical decision and a separate SSA-833.

 1. Month of entitlement (MOE) and retroactivity

-The DDS decides that Mr. Smith meets the medical requirements of EXR in the month of filing (9/17).
-They then look at the first non-SGA month in the retroactive period, which is 4/17.
-They determine that although Mr. Smith did not perform SGA, he did not meet the MIRS criteria in 4/17.
-They then look at the next non-SGA month (6/17) and determine that Mr. Smith did meet the MIRS criteria in that month.
-Therefore, the MOE for EXR is 6/17, which is the first month of the initial reinstatement period (IRP).
+The DDS decides that Mr. Smith meets the medical requirements of EXR in the month of filing (September 2017).
+They then look at the first non-SGA month in the retroactive period, which is April 20017.
+They determine that although Mr. Smith did not perform SGA, he did not meet the Medical Improvement Review Standard (MIRS) criteria in April 2017.
+They then look at the next non-SGA month (June 2017) and determine that Mr. Smith did meet the MIRS criteria in that month.
+Therefore, the MOE for EXR is June 2017, which is the first month of the initial reinstatement period (IRP).

 2. Auxiliary benefits